 As we’ve said multiple times, there are three essential pillars within a business: accounting, operations, and sales.
 Communication between these departments is critical to the success of your company.

 Set expectations between accounting and sales that communication should be a priority.
-If your sales team indicates that they underestimated sales, it is their responsibility to report that adjustment in sales.
+If your sales team indicates that they underestimated sales, then it is their responsibility to report that adjustment in sales.
 Ask sales to track sales.
 They should have a weekly average of sales that they need to hit.
-If there is a trend that they are not meeting the projections, it’s time to adjust.
+If there is a trend that they are not meeting the projections, then it’s time to adjust.

 Make communication an absolute priority.
 There is no shame in not meeting projections; the trick is to adjust expectations going forward.

 By proving that you as the financial leader or CFO can add value to a company through setting realistic and accurate sales projections, you’ll be better equipped to set yourself up for success.